adobe/aio-cli/README.md

 You will be prompted with a few questions about how you want your app to have:

-1. select a starter template
-- **hello**: a generic application with hello world flow
-- **target**: including dependencies and examples of accessing the Adobe Target API
-- **campaign**: including dependencies and examples of accessing the Adobe Campaign Standard (ACS) API
-- **analytics**: including dependencies and examples of accessing the Adobe Analytics API

-2. select components to include:
+1. Select app features to enable:
 - **Actions: Deploy Runtime actions:** adding the boilerplate for backend serverless actions on I/O Runtime
 - **Web Assets: Deploy hosted static assets:** adding the boilerplate for frontend react app and static assets

 You can select either of the options, or both to have a full app for both back and frontend.

-3. specify package name, actions directory and public directory in the next questions.

-4. decide whether npm dependencies should be installed now or not.
+2. Select one or more sample actions to be generated along with the new app:
+- **Adobe Target**: including dependencies and examples of accessing the Adobe Target API
+- **Adobe Analytics**: including dependencies and examples of accessing the Adobe Analytics API
+- **Adobe Campaign Standard**: including dependencies and examples of accessing the Adobe Campaign Standard (ACS) API
+- **Generic**: a generic application with hello world flow

+3. Define the names of sample actions (by keeping the defaults or specifying other names).
+The new app is then generated, and npm dependencies are getting installed.

-5. Open the project in VSCode, either by entering the command `code <app-name>`, or opening VSCode -> Open... -> select project folder.
+4. Open the project in VSCode, by entering the command `code <app-name>`, or opening VSCode -> Open... -> select app folder.

-6. Open `.env` file, add your I/O Runtime credentials in the `AIO_RUNTIME_XXX` variables, uncomment out them.
+5. Open `.env` file, add your I/O Runtime credentials in the `AIO_RUNTIME_XXX` variables, and uncomment them.

 ## Main components of the App